 Great.
 I found the milkbones on the patio table, untouched.
 I found Woofie nose-nudging the half-full bag of almonds in the living room, which Jay had abandoned in favor of watching TV in the guest room.
-I absconded with the abandoned almonds and pure them into the kitchen trash.
+I absconded with the abandoned almonds and put them into the kitchen trash.
 Woofie watched, his brown eyes filled with reproach.
 I felt guilty until he passed more gas.
 A most foul gas.
 I opened a window.
 I t wasn’t enough.
 I opened another window and turned on the hood fan.

 Five minutes later, my mother-in-law decided to be helpful.

 “You are so busy cooking, I can take out the trash,” she declared.